Showing 1 - 1 OF 1

 Pet licensing is required in the city limits of Clovis, and it is free of charge.

 How to get a pet license?
-Applications are available at the Clovis Animal Shelter from 10 a.m. to 4 p.m., Monday-Friday, and at the police department Records Unit from 8 a.m. to 5 p.m., Monday-Friday.
+Applications are available at the Clovis Animal Shelter from 10 a.m. to 4 p.m., Monday-Friday, Saturday 8 a.m. to 12:00pm, closed on Sunday and at the police department Records Unit from 8 a.m. to 5 p.m., Monday-Friday.
 Again, there is no licensing fee.
 You simply must provide proof of rabies vaccination for the pet to be licensed.

 What if you don’t get a license?
-Owners of unlicensed pets living in Clovis are subject to a $500 fine and 90 days in jail.
+Owners of unlicensed pets living in Clovis are subject to a citation fee.

 For questions about other fees and services provided by the Animal Control Shelter, call their office 575-769-7893 located at 2203 E. Brady Ave, Clovis, NM.